‘People Public Private Partnerships’ for a Just Transition to a Decarbonized WorldSophie Punte, Managing Director Policy, We Mean Business Coalition

 Here are some examples of companies that have embarked on the sustainability journey, aiming to bring the full workforce, suppliers and stakeholders along.
 Is any one of them perfect?
 No. But what they have in common is they have learnt to let go of perfection, accept that the road will be bumpy, and use what they have learnt to constantly improve and influence others along the way.

-Denmark’s Ørsted transformed from a coal-intensive power generator with expanding oil and gas interests a decade ago, into one of the world’s largest renewable energy and offshore wind companies. with the shift has seen their financial performance improve and 86% CO2 reductions.
+Denmark’s Ørsted transformed from a coal-intensive power generator with expanding oil and gas interests a decade ago, into one of the world’s largest renewable energy and offshore wind companies.
+This shift has resulted in improved financial performance and 86% CO2 reductions.
 Importantly, one of their seven lessons is to engage and align stakeholders: “Explain how the transformation creates value for each of your stakeholders, so they all have a stake in the process.
 If certain groups lose out, take the time to explain the reasons for change and listen to their views.”

 The inspiring story of US carpet manufacturer Interface is beautifully told by Nathan Harvey’s movie Beyond Zero.
 CEO Ray Andersen in 1994 set his sights on making his business environmentally sustainable: in 2010 the company produced its first 100%-recycled nylon carpet, by 2021 it reached zero emissions.
 This would not have been possible without the inclusion of the full workforce, suppliers and communities that Interface interacts with.